• About

 The Artist-Dealer Relationships Clinic helps artists and gallerists negotiate effective and mutually-beneficial contracts.
 By connecting artists and dealers to attorneys, this Clinic looks to forge meaningful relations and to provide a platform for artists and dealers to learn about the laws that govern their relationship, as well as have their questions addressed by experts in the field.

-After a short lecture, attendees with consultation tickets will be paired with a volunteer attorney for a confidential 20-minute consultation.
+After a short lecture on an artist-dealer relationships topic, attendees with consultation tickets will be paired with one of the Center's volunteer attorneys for a confidential 20-minute consultation.
 Limited slots are available for the consultation sessions.

-🎟️ Click the link in our bio to get tickets!
+🎟️ Grab tickets using the link in our bio!!

 • About the Center